TobiWo/eth-duties/README.md

 ## Installation

-I will add full dependency management and also a binary release in the future.
-For now you need to call the python binary to execute the program.
+A binary/executable release will be added in the near future.
+For now you need to call the python binary to execute the program or build the artefact on your own (see [here](#build)).
 Therefore you need to perform some steps before usage.
+I added three possible installation workflows.

 ### Anaconda

-The following workflow is based on [miniconda/Anaconda](https://docs.conda.io/en/latest/miniconda.html).
+The first one is based on [miniconda/Anaconda](https://docs.conda.io/en/latest/miniconda.html).
 Make sure you can call the conda binary/executable in your terminal.

 1. Navigate to the root folder of the repository
 1. Execute